Dataherald/dataherald/docs/api.create_sql_generation.rst

 The following parameters are used for SQL generation:

 * finetuning_id: the id of the finetuning model.
 If this is not provided we use a reasoning LLM with retrieval augmented generation.
 If specified we use the finetuning model for sql generation.
+* use_finetuned_model_only: whether to use the finetuned model only.
+If this is set to true we just check the correctness of the SQL query and do not use the retrieval augmented generation.
 * evaluate: whether to evaluate the generated SQL query.
 * sql: if you want to manually create the SQL query you can provide it here.
 If this is not provided we use the prompt to generate the SQL query.